 E = F/q0 ………(1)

 The electric field intensity at any point is defined as the force acting on a unit positive charge placed at that point.Where F is the electrostatic force between the source charge ‘q’ and the test charge ‘q0‘.The test charge ‘q0‘,should be very small,so that it cannot disturb the field produced by source charge ‘q’.Therefore the electric field intensity can be written as:

-Intensity of electric field due to a point charge:
+Electric field intensity due to point charge